Why my art style is changing

-My main interest, until recently, had been that of pursuing greater excellence in the narrative representational style of my previous exhibitions in New Zealand.
+My principle interest for years had been that of pursuing greater excellence in the narrative representational style of my previous shows in New Zealand.

 My Exhibition and Narrative Works